lsmith77/symfony-standard/README.md

 List of additional bundles and libs:

-    * symfony-cmf (includes doctrine-phpcr-odm, jackalope ..)
+    * doctrine-phpcr-odm, jackalope, jackalope-doctrine-dbal, phpcr, phpcr-utils

     * DoctrinePHPCRBundle
+    * DoctrineFixturesBundle

     * FOSUserBundle
     * FOSFacebookBundle (and facebook PHP SDK)
-    * FOSRestBundle
+    * FOSRestBundle (and FOSRest)

     * LiipContainerWrapperBundle
     * LiipCacheControlBundle
     * LiipHelloBundle
-    * LiipVieBundle
+    * LiipVieBundle (and DMS-Filter)
     * LiipHyphenatorBundle (and OrgHeiglHyphenator)
     * LiipThemeBundle
     * LiipImagineBundle (and imagine lib)
     * LiipDoctrineCacheBundle

-    * IdeatoTreeBundle
+    * LiipFunctionalTestBundle

-    * SonatajQueryBundle
+    * JMSAopBundle (and cg-library)
     * JMSSerializerBundle
     * JMSDebuggingBundle

-    * BehatBundle
+    * BehatBundle (and behat, buzz)
     * MinkBundle

-It also includes the following Bundles which are not enabled:

-    * LiipXsltBundle
-    * LiipMagentoBundle
-    * LiipSearchBundle
-    * LiipFunctionalTestBundle

 The key Bundle in this list is LiipHelloBundle as it provides usage examples for most of the above mentioned Bundles: